mhwlng/streamdeck-elite/README.md

 Note that the entire plugin directory is deleted when uninstalling. (including any images that you may have manually put there yourself)

 After uninstalling and re-installing the plugin, all the button definition should still be there.

-Some example button images can be found in the source code images directory.

 The com.mhwlng.elite.sdPlugin directory contains a pluginlog.log file, which may be useful for troubleshooting.